 The approved FPASP would require new storm water drainage facilities.
 These were included in the approved FPASP and the potential significant environmental effects were analyzed throughout the EIR/EIS.
-The project is located within the Mangini Ranch Phase 2 Subdivision, which included infrastructure improvements, consistent with the FPASP.
+The project would include storm drain improvements along East Bidwell Street Alder Creek Parkway, Westwood Drive, Placerville Road, McCarthy Drive, and Mercy Way, as well as construction of an off-site storm drain outfall swale and HMB#8 that was addressed in the Background Infrastructure IS/MND.
+The proposed drainage features were previously evaluated in the Backbone Infrastructure IS/MND and are consistent with the FPASP.
+The proposed paved access roadway to HMB #8 was not analyzed in the Backbone Infrastructure IS/MND; however, the access roadway would be constructed along the proposed Savannah Parkway alignment, as identified in Figure 7.1 of the adopted FPASP and addressed in the Background Infrastructure IS/MND.
+Development of this roadway alignment was anticipated in the FPASP and is evaluated in the EIR/EIS and the Backbone Infrastructure IS/MND.
+As such these features are consistent with the impacts evaluated in the EIR/EIS.
 In addition, the project would include the same land use types as the approved FPASP and would result in no net change in density and population for the FPASP area.
 Therefore, no new off-site infrastructure or changes to the approved backbone infrastructure would be required.
 Because there are no new significant impacts or substantially more severe impacts, the findings of the certified EIR/EIS remain valid and no further analysis is required.

-Electric Power, Natural Gas, and Telecommunications Facilities service, and cable television and communications service would be less than significant and no mitigation measures were required.
-The project would not result in substantial land use changes that would substantially change estimated demands for these services.
+Electric Power, Natural Gas, and Telecommunications Facilities

+Impacts 3A.16-8, 3A.16-9, 3A.16-10, 3A.16-11 of the EIR/EIS analyzed the demand for utilities and services not already covered in other discussions.
+The EIR/EIS found that the impacts to electricity service, natural gas, telecommunications service, and cable television and communications service would be less than significant and no mitigation measures were required.
+Electrical service would be provided to the project by Sacramento Municipal Utility District and natural gas service would be provided to the project by Pacific Gas and Electric.
+On-site improvements would be required to connect to services.
+However, the project would not result in substantial land use changes that would substantially change estimated demands for these services or require off-site improvements.
 Therefore, no new significant impacts or substantially more severe impacts would occur.
 The findings of the certified EIR/EIS remain valid and no further analysis is required.